 - We started cooking more meals!
-While this isn’t really something to brag about, we aren’t really that great at eating healthy dinners because we both hate cooking.
+While this isn’t really something to brag about, my husband and I aren’t really that great at eating healthy dinners because we both hate cooking.
 We’ve made an effort to cook decent meals once or twice a week.
 Essentially a “decent meal” is one where we use a recipe and don’t 1) order out, 2) eat out, or 3) cook something that was frozen and came in a box or a bag.

-In addition to meeting many personal goals, 2016 was also a big year of traveling – including adventures on the east coast multiple times to plan a wedding, a few days spent at Bethany Beach in Delaware, a week in London, and a week in Saba, a small island in the Caribbean, for our honeymoon.
+In addition to meeting many personal goals, 2016 was also a big year for traveling – including adventures on the east coast multiple times to plan a wedding, a few days spent at Bethany Beach in Delaware, a week in London to explore and see the Harry Potter play, and a week in Saba, a small island in the Caribbean, for our honeymoon.
 Politics aside, it was quite a fun year.

 2017: What’s Next